-4.37 The Local Plan Submission Version plus Main Modifications will still meet the housing requirement of 11,400 homes over the plan period as well as meet Traveller accommodation needs in full.
-As a result, it is considered that the proposed Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
+4.38 The Local Plan Submission Version plus Main Modifications and further Main Modifications will still meet the housing requirement of 11,400 homes over the plan period as well as meet Traveller accommodation needs in full.
+As a result, it is considered that the proposed Main

+Modifications do not significantly affect the conclusions of the previous SA work set out above.
 The Local Plan Submission Version plus Main Modifications are predicted to have a residual significant positive long term effect on housing.